What did you study?

 How did you end up at Blue Lines?

-When I returned to Belgium from Peru a few years ago, I started looking for a nice job in Ghent.
+When I returned to Belgium from Peru, I started looking for a nice job in Ghent.
 I had been following Blue Lines for quite some time via LinkedIn and other channels, but it took a while before I dared to apply.

 Why did you hesitate to apply for a job at Blue Lines?